 Tools for teaching

-The Shoah Memorial has gathered and selected resources of various kinds for teachers and educators wishing to introduce young people to the history of the Holocaust or to deepen with their students a particular aspect of the period encompassing the Second War world and the enterprise of persecution and destruction of European Jews.
+The Shoah Memorial has gathered and selected resources of various kinds for teachers and educators wishing to introduce young people to the history of the Holocaust or to deepen with their students a particular aspect of the period encompassing the Second World War world and the enterprise of persecution and destruction of the Jews of Europe.

 RECOMMENDATIONS FOR THE STUDY OF THE SHOAH BY THE IHRA

-Faced with the growing ignorance of the Shoah among young people, the IRHA (International Holocaust Remembrance Alliance) has put in place recommendations that shed light on education policy makers, school directors and teachers, so that the transmission of this dark period of history continues.
+In response to the growing lack of awareness about the Holocaust among young people, the IRHA (International Holocaust Remembrance Alliance) has developed recommendations that provide guidance for education policy-makers, school principals, and teachers. so that the transmission of this dark period of history continues.

 The Shoah Memorial has been part of the IRHA since 2001.

-In order to accompany these actions, the IRHA published a document of recommendations for teaching and studying the Holocaust.
+In order to accompany these actions, the IRHA published a document of recommendations for the teaching and study of the Holocaust.
 Very complete, this document includes the following points:

 - What should be taught about the Holocaust?